VISITORS'

 - 2010 HOFNER VERYTHIN EVOLUTION 3 (with Hofner-fitted Bigsby)

-THE VERYTHIN CUSTOM (2010 to Present Day)
+THE VERYTHIN CUSTOM (2010 to 2013)

 This guitar is very similar to the Evolution 3 described above, but with "sickle" style soundholes, reminiscent of those on the 1950's Hofner 459 and 464 models, together with simple dot markers instead of the Evolution's mother of pearl blocks.
+However, it has a slightly shorter scale length of 24.7".

-THE VERYTHIN SPECIAL (2010 to Present Day)
+THE VERYTHIN SPECIAL (2010 to 2016)

-THE VERYTHIN SINGLECUT (2010 to Present Day)
+THE VERYTHIN SINGLECUT (2010 to 2016)

-2010 HOFNER VERITHIN SINGLECUT
+2018 HOFNER VERITHIN GREENLINE

 2007 was the 120 Year Anniversary of the Hofner Company.
 In order to commemorate this occasion, the company produced a small number of limited edition models; one of which was a re-issue of the 1959 Hofner Club 40 used by John Lennon in the early days of the Beatles.
 The re-birth of the Club as a current model had begun!

 Numbers of the "John Lennon Club 40" were limited to 120, but these guitars proved to be so popular that Hofner commenced making a two-pickup Club 50 model in 2008, and this model remains in production today.
 Obviously the John Lennon Club 40 was finished in blonde, as that was the version owned by the man himself.
 Initially, the Club 50 was only produced in blonde, but from 2010, a brunette version was available.
+Production has continued on an intermittent "special edition" basis ever since

 The guitars have a laminated spruce top with flame maple back & sides.
 As with the original 1960's Clubs, the body is totally hollow, without a sustain block being fitted.

-THE HOFNER CLUB 40 RE-ISSUE (2007)
+THE HOFNER CLUB 40 RE-ISSUE (2007, 2012)

 - 2007 HOFNER "JOHN LENNON" CLUB 40 RE-ISSUE